 Affiliate Club Membership is restricted to Canadian Golden Retriever breed clubs.
 Affiliate Club Membership shall carry no voting rights.

 Section 4 APPLICATION FOR MEMBERSHIP

-Application for membership shall be made upon a form as prescribed by the Board of Directors and may be changed from time to time at the Board’s discretion.
-The application must be signed by the applicant(s).
-Application forms are to be forwarded to the Membership Secretary, accompanied by the membership dues.
-The name and address of the Membership Secretary will be published on the GRCC Website (www.grcc.net).
-In the case of Affiliate Club Membership application, the application must be made on the prescribed form and signed by the President, Vice-President and Secretary of that Club.
+Application for membership shall be submitted on a form approved by the Board of Directors.
+Said form may be changed from time to time at the Board’s discretion.
+The application must be signed and/or electronically signed by the applicant(s).
+Application forms are to be forwarded to the Membership Secretary via Canada Post or electronic mail accompanied by the membership dues (which may be submitted via electronic means).
+The name, address and email address of the Membership Secretary will be published on the GRCC Website.
+In the case of Affiliate Club Membership, the application must be submitted on the approved form and signed and/or electronically signed by the President, Vice-President and Secretary of that Club.

 Section 5 RESTRICTION ON USE OF CLUB NAME BY MEMBERS